rv178/bookbot/README.md

 ## TODO

 -   add recommendations
+-   add user tags
+-   add profile command

 ## Running

 ```
 npm i
-node .
+npm start
 ```

--   An example configuration file can be found in [./.env.sample](.env.sample)
+-   An example configuration file can be found in [.env.sample](./.env.sample)

 -   Copy this file to .env and put your bot token inside